High Degree Sum of Squares Proofs, Bienstock-Zuckerberg hierarchy and Chvatal-Gomory cuts: Introduction

 To the best of author's knowledge, in this paper we give the first example where different basis functions can be useful in \emph{asymmetric} situations to obtain a hierarchy of relaxations.
 More precisely, we focus on 0/1 problems and show how to reframe the Bienstock-Zuckerberg hierarchy \cite{BienstockZ04} as an augmented version of the $\sos$ hierarchy that uses high degree polynomials (in Section~\ref{sect:sossetcov} we consider the set cover problem, that is the main known application of the BZ approach, and in Section \ref{sect:bz} we sketch the general framework that is based on the set cover case).
-The resulting high degree $\sos$ approach retains in one single unifying $\sos$ framework the best from the standard bounded degree $\sos$ hierarchy, incorporates the BZ approach and allows us to get arbitrary good approximate fixed rank CG-cuts for both set cover and packing problems, in polynomial time (BZ guarantees this only for set cover problems).
+The resulting high degree $\sos$ approach retains in one single unifying $\sos$ framework the best from the standard bounded degree $\sos$ hierarchy, incorporates the BZ approach and allows us to get, in polynomial time for any fixed $t\in \N$ and $\eps>0$, a solution that satisfies the $t$-th CG-closure and that is at most $\eps$-times worse than the optimal solution value for both, set cover and packing problems (BZ guarantees this only for set cover problems).
 Moreover, the proposed framework is very simple and, assuming a basic knowledge in $\sos$ machinery (see Section~\ref{sect:sosproofs}), it is fully defined by giving the supporting polynomials.
 This is in contrast to the Bienstock-Zuckerberg's hierarchy that requires an elaborate description \cite{BienstockZ04,zuckerberg2004set}.
 Finally, as observed in~\cite{AuT16} (see Propositions 25 and 26 in \cite{AuT16}), the performances of the Bienstock-Zuckerberg's hierarchy depend on the presence of redundant constraints.\footnote{I thank Levent Tun{\c{c}}el for pointing out his work to me~\cite{AuT16}.} The proposed approach removes these unwanted features.

 We emphasize that one can also generalize the Sherali-Adams hierarchy/proof system in the same manner to obtain the covering results.
 We will give a detailed description of this in the following.
 So the formulation that we are going to describe for the set cover problem is actually an explicit linear program, see Section~\ref{sect:BZ-LP}, that reproduces the Bienstock-Zuckerberg hierarchy as a polynomial-sized, efficiently constructible extended formulation that satisfies all constant pitch inequalities.